algorithmiaio/dev-center/_pages/algorithm-development/languages/rust.md

 **Algorithm ID:** The unique AlgoURL path users will use to call your algorithm.

 **Language:** Next you'll pick the language of your choice.
-This is the Ruby guide so choose Ruby as the language.
+This is the Rust guide so choose Rust as the language.

 **Source Code:** Because we want to make this algorithm open source and available for everyone to view the source code, we'll choose "Open Source".